Survey Results - Trainee feedback on Mills & Reeve

 Senior partner: Justin Ripman

 Managing partner: Claire Clarke

-Other offices: Cambridge, Leeds, London, Manchester and Norwich.
+Other offices: Cambridge, Leeds, London, Manchester, Norwich.

 What we do: We offer a huge range of different practice areas spanning numerous different sectors.
-Core sectors are automotive, charities and social enterprise, education, energy, food and agribusiness, government, health and care, insurance, life sciences, mid-market, private wealth, real estate investment, sport, technology.
+Core sectors are automotive, charities and social enterprise, education, energy, food and agribusiness, government, health and care, insurance, life sciences, mid-market, private wealth, real estate investment, sport, and technology.

-What you’ll do: You will get more opportunities and experiences than many firms.
+What you’ll do: You will receive more opportunities and experiences than many firms.
 We want you to really understand what it’s like to be a lawyer and the best way to do that is to give you responsibility.
 You’ll be working with national and international clients where you are given the freedom to learn in a supportive environment.
-Trainees take on six four-month seats and completing a seat in a different office is encouraged and supported with an accommodation allowance.
+Trainees take on six four-month seats, and completing a seat in a different office is encouraged and supported with an accommodation allowance.

 Perks: Flexible benefits scheme, pension scheme, life assurance, bonus scheme, 25 days’ holiday a year, sports and social committee, subsidised restaurants, season ticket loan, employee assistance programme, membership costs for junior lawyers groups.

 Sponsorship: Full course fees for the GDL and/or the LPC while you are studying.
 Maintenance grant during both the GDL and the LPC year.

 Diversity, inclusion and wellbeing at Mills & Reeve

 Diversity and inclusion is a key strand of our 2025 vision.
 At Mills & Reeve, we recognise the foundation of the firm’s success is our people.
 Our aim is to ensure that everyone working for or with us feels valued and supported, not only for how they perform in the working environment but also for who they truly are.